Explore. Discover. Live a fuller life.

 More Presentations –

-Creating Life Balance Through Self-Care
+Creating Peak Performance Through Effective Self-Care

 The focus of this presentation is on the impact of unmanaged stress, unhealthy ways of coping and poor boundaries that contribute to low productivity and unhealthy living.
 Learn tools and strategies to manage and relive stress, improve productivity and create healthy boundaries between work and home life.